 Regulatory Flood Protection Elevation (RFPE)

-Minimum Standards for Structures in 100-year floodplain
+Minimum Standards for Structures in the Regulatory Floodplain

 - Lowest floor (including basement) is at RFPE or higher

-- NO fill in floodway
+- No fill in floodway

 - Access road/driveway no lower than 2 feet below RFPE